Fair Division of Multi-layered Cakes: Exact multi-layered cake cutting

+Suppose there are two knives with the designations $K_1$ and $K_2$, respectively.
+If $x$ denotes where knife $K_1$ is located and $y$ indicates where knife $K_2$ is located, then the two knives $K_1$ and $K_2$ are referred to as a pair of knives.

+\textbf{Similarities between the \textit{pair of knives} and the \textit{long knife}} : A pair of knives is comparable to a long knife when one of the knives is positioned at one of the unit interval's endpoints and the other is positioned in its interiors.

-\begin{theorem} There exists an exact complete multi-allocation over any two layered cake for two agents that satisfies the feasibility constraints. \end{theorem} \begin{proof} The Proof is almost similar as Austin moving-knife procedure for $n=2$ agents.
-In a way analogous to the Austin-moving knife procedure we move two knives over a single layered cake in such a way that the value of the piece between two knives is always half with respect to agent $1$.
-The second agent will say to stop the movement of knives while he thinks value of the piece between knives is half.
-This situation must happen due to intermediate value theorem.
-The initial position of first knife is at left end point of the unit interval and that of second knife is at the point which divides the cake into two equal valued pieces with respect to agent $1$.
-In the similar way of Austin moving-knife procedure we start to move the knives $K_1$ and $K_2$ from the positions at 0 and $s_1$ respectively such that the valuation of agent 1 on $TLR(0,s_1)$ is half.
-This implies $s_2$ is the switching point of agent 1.
-We continuously move these two knives in such a way that the valuation of agent 1 on $TLR (x,y)$ is always half where $x\leq y$.
-The equality $x=y$ happens only when both have the same switching point.
-While we continuously move these two knives always keeping the value half on the piece $TLR(x,y)$ with respect to agent 1, then agent 2 will say "stop" at some point when he thinks the value on the piece $TLR(x,y)$ is half.
-The situation will must happen due to the intermediate value theorem.
+Now we show the existence of exact multi-allocation over any two-layered cake for two agents. \begin{theorem} There exists an exact complete multi-allocation over any two-layered cake for two agents that satisfies the feasibility condition. \end{theorem} \begin{proof} The Austin moving-knife procedure bears the fingerprints of the proof.
+In the Austin moving-knife procedure, we initially start by moving two knives over a single-layered cake from positions $0$ and $p$ so that the value of the piece between the two knives is always half with respect to agent 1, where the point $p$ divides the cake into equal-valued pieces with respect to agent 1.
+The movement of those two knives will come to an end at points $p$ and $1$, respectively, since point $p$ divides the cake into two equal-valued portions with regard to agent 1.
+When the second agent believes the value of the piece between the two knives is half, he will order the movement of the knives to stop.
+The intermediate value theorem demands that this situation occur.

+We begin to move the knives $K_1$ and $K_2$ from locations $0$ and $s_1$ in a manner similar to the Austin moving-knife procedure such that the value of the piece $TLR(0, s_1)$ is half for agent 1, where $s_1$ is a switching point for agent 1.
+We continuously move these two knives such that the piece $TLR(x,y)$ is valued at half with respect to agent 1, where $x\leq y$.
+Given that the piece $TLR(x,y)$ is still valued at half with regard to agent 1, the terminal locations of the knives $K_1$ and $K_2$ are at points $s_1$ and $1$, respectively.
+While we continuously move these two knives, keeping the value on the piece $TLR(x,y)$ always half with regard to agent 1, agent 2 can sometimes say "stop" when he thinks the value on the piece $TLR(x,y)$ is half.
+The intermediate value theorem implies that this situation occurs.

 \end{proof}